ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

  c.
 To fork a GitHub or {{site.data.keyword.ghe_short}} repo so that you can contribute changes through pull requests, click **Fork**.

-1. If you are a GitHub.com user with an upgraded account or you selected a {{site.data.keyword.ghe_short}} server and you want to make a new private repo on the server, select the **Make this repository private** check box.
+1. If you are a GitHub.com user with an upgraded account, or you selected a {{site.data.keyword.ghe_short}} server and you want to make a new private repo on the server, select the **Make this repository private** check box.
 1. If you want to use GitHub's Issues for issue tracking, select the **Enable GitHub Issues** check box.
 1. If you want to track the deployment of code changes by creating tags and comments on commits, and labels and comments on issues that are referenced by the commits, select the **Track deployment of code changes** check box.
 For more information, see [Track where your code is deployed with toolchains ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/blogs/bluemix/2017/03/track-code-deployed-toolchains/){:new_window}.
 1. Click **Create Integration**.